adityapatwardhan1/logtrack/README.md

 ## Optional/Experimental XGBoost ML Anomaly Detection

-LogTrack also includes __optional__ point anomaly using XGBoost.
+LogTrack also includes __optional__ point anomaly detection using XGBoost.
 Such a model is constructed using a dataset of HDFS (Hadoop Distributed File System) logs, as found in Loglizer [He et al, 2016].

 To run log detection with ML anomaly detection:
 ```